Call for Scores is now open

-Composers around the world are warmly invited to submit new music to the Festival’s Call for Scores project, an open submission process for new church music.
+Composers are warmly invited to submit new music to the Festival’s Call for Scores project, an open submission process for new church music.
 Selected submissions will be performed at LFCCM 2025 in May next year.

-Call for Scores is open from 16 September until 20 October for personal submissions, and from 11 November until 20 January 2025 for youth submissions for composers aged 21 and younger.
+Call for Scores is open until 31 January 2025 for youth submissions from composers aged 21 and younger, and until 10 January 2025 for commercial submissions.

 About the Festival